-Abusive parents can play the family court system to gain access to children, a major new report has revealed.
+Abusive parents can play the family court system to gain access to children, a major report has revealed.

 The study, published by Brunel University, shows that estranged fathers with an alleged or proven history of abuse can use parental alienation claims to “discredit mothers and gain parenting time”.